mmeka/TypeScript/README.md

 function fun(num1: number, str: string):void {}
 // Function that takes a callback function as an argument function fun2(date:Date, cb:()=>void):date{}
+// Unknown type.
+Any value of any type can be assigned and re-assigned for a variable of 'unknown' type.
+But, in order to have that variable value to be assigned to some other type variable, an explicit type checking block like "typeof var==='string'" is required.
+This is better than "any" for this purpose. let unknownVal:unknown;

 typecasting